fishermenlabs/Treasure/README.md

 Included resources are not cached, so the data pool will only exist for the current lifecycle.

-Incoming resources will be validated, and if invalid the initializer will return `nil`.
+If you set `Treasure.strictValidationOnInitialization` to `true`, Incoming resources will be validated, and if invalid the initializer will return `nil`.
 Validation errors will be thrown as a `DocumentValidationError`.
+If `false`, errors will still be thrown but the resource map may still succeed.

 ```swift
 import Treasure